ISAIAH

 CHAPTER 4

-4. He will lead them day and night.
+4. Once Judah has been purged God will once again lead His people day and night.

 CHAPTER 5